dbfarms/cac-farmshop/readme.md

 TO DO LIST:
 Bugs
+ -need to test what happens if item is sold out before soeone checks out...

  -load page for all pages
  -session controller needs to be able to discern between farmer and customer when creating session -redirects....